In 1933, a poor Italian-American teenager led the dramatic New Haven garment workers strike that lifted thousands of women out of poverty.

 Jennie Aiello walked the line along with the union organizers and other workers during that cold spring.
 Nearby social clubs — Saint Trofemina and Saint Andrew – let them come in and get warm, drink coffee and eat a sandwich before going back out on the line.

 There they faced tense confrontations with police.
 If any of them marched out of the line or said something, the police hit them with billy clubs.
 They targeted the male leaders, but didn’t spare the women.
-The police tore off Jennie’s coat and clubbed her.
-But like the rest of the strikers who fell, hurt and bleeding, she got up again.
+The police tore off Jennie’s coat and clubbed her, but she got up again.

-The strikers stood strong, and momentum began to turn in their favor.
+The strikers held together, and momentum began to turn in their favor.
 On April 18, the ACWA called for a nationwide strike of unorganized shirtmakers.
 By Monday, April 24, striking workers closed nearly all of the New Haven shirt companies.

 The most dramatic confrontation of the strike probably happened on May 1, when Yale Divinity students joined the striking Lesnow workers on a picket line outside the shirt factory.
 Strikers from other shirt companies swelled their ranks.
 Thugs, hired by Lesnow Brothers, reinforced the police presence.

 That day, the height of the New Haven garment workers strike, Lesnow’s male employees decided to join the revolt and walked off the floor.
-Lesnow Brothers shut its doors.
+Lesnow Brothers had to shut its doors.

 By May 3, Lesnow’s signed a contract with Sidney Hillman and Jacob Potofsky, another ACWA official.
 The workers got a 10 percent wage, health insurance and a pension.
 A year later, a new garment industry code shortened their days to 35 hours a week in the dress industry and 40 hours in the shirtmaking business.